kshrestha94/CICD/introduction.md

 Using generated key on .ssh folder copy public key inside github repo settinggs and delop key

-log into jenkins and create new item
+log into jenkins and create new item build job console output and check for success

-build job
-console output and check for success

 ![Alt text](Jenkins-new_item.png)

+`on jenkins create a new item`

 ![Alt text](jenkins-item-name.png)

+`name the item you are trying to create and select freestyle project and continue.`

 ![Alt text](jenkins-general-discard-old-builds.png)

+`In general tab, select discard old builds and input max number of builds to keep = 3`

 ![Alt text](jenkins-build.png)

+`selects builds tab and add build step and select execute shell`

 ![Alt text](jenkins-build-ex-shell.png)

+`in the command enter a linux command to test and save`

 ![Alt text](<jenkins-build now.png>)

+`select build now`

 ![Alt text](jenkins-console-output.png)

+`on built item, select console output`

 ![Alt text](jenkins-console-output-message.png)

+`check if success`